 When shopping for a rolling backpack, the most important consideration is the overall size.
 Mid-size options are about 21 x 14 x 9 inches, which passes as carry-on luggage for air travel and is usually plenty big for most laptops.
 Smaller designs are closer to 19 x 13 x 9 inches, give or take, and typically fit smaller laptops.
 If you need the space, you can also find some larger duffle-style options, which will be more like 35 x 16 x 16 inches.

 Like traditional backpacks, the outer material on most rolling backpacks is polyester or nylon.
 The durable fabric is often laminated or otherwise treated for water resistance.
+Nylon is often more weather and water-resistant, as seen in the Jansport Driver 8 Backpack.
 You'll also find hard-shell options, which are typically made of polycarbonates (PC), a type of heavy-duty thermoplastic.

 Rolling backpacks typically come with at least a few pockets, but if you need something specific, look out for extra features.
-This may include a designated laptop sleeve, water bottle holder, key fob, secret hidden compartment, file divider, tech pocket, cord port, zip-away straps, or weather-proof flaps for stormy weather.
+This may include a designated laptop sleeve, like our Best Overall pick, water bottle holder (there are two on the J World New York Sunrise Kids Rolling Backpack), key fob, secret hidden compartment, file divider, tech pocket, cord port, zip-away straps, or weather-proof flaps for stormy weather.

 "For me, having multiple compartments for all of my electronics as well as being lightweight are the two most important features of a rolling backpack," says Dandashy.
 "Of course, a nice sleek design is imperative too—something classy yet functional."